 albania vs croatia cost beaches and real logistics 4

-Is it safe to travel Albania and Croatia as a solo female traveler?
+Is it safe for solo female travelers?

 The outdated narrative about regional crime — driven largely by Hollywood portrayals from the mid-2000s — does not reflect ground reality in either country.
 Walking alone at night through Tirana’s Blloku district or Split’s old town is not a meaningful safety concern.
-The practical friction points are more specific:
+The practical friction points are more specific.

 Croatia-specific warnings: